The best breast pumps – electric, manual, wearable, singles and doubles tested by mums

 What should I look for when buying a breast pump?

 Portability - If you don’t want to be tethered to a plug socket while you pump, look for a pump that can run off batteries or a rechargeable power pack.
 This will mean you can move around while pumping.
-It’s worth mentioning that there are accessories such as specially designed expressing bras or bustiers that hold the breast shields and bottles in place give you a hands-free option for double and single electric pumps too.
+Some pumps are wearable – meaning you can pop them inside your bra.
+They have no wires or tubes so you can even leave the house while wearing them.
+For traditional double and single electric pumps, there are accessories such as specially designed expressing bras or bustiers that hold the breast shields and bottles in place to give you a hands-free option.
 However, the wires and tubes of these pumps do still get in the way, making movement limited.

 The best pump for you will depend on your needs and preference.
 As with virtually all parenting products, there are dozens of different choices on offer so if you’re unsure which breast pump is right for you, use our buyer’s guide to help you decide.

 Can I use a second-hand breast pump?